 By adding questions and discussion threads to the study material of all types, students have chance to interact and help each other, while being able to think more critically about the course content.

-Discussion Assignment creates an online platform where students can interact and exchange ideas on their work.
+Discussion on Work and Discussion on Topic create an online platform where students can interact and exchange ideas on their work or course topics.

 Peer Review and Group Member Evaluation allow teachers to design self-reflection activities where students reflect on their peers' feedback and group contribution.